X4/.X4/modules/prompt/README.md

 Settings
 --------

-To select a prompt theme, add the following to *zpreztorc*, and replace **name** with the name of the theme you wish to load.
+To select a prompt theme, add the following to *zcontrol*, and replace **name** with the name of the theme you wish to load.
 Setting it to **random** will load a random theme.

-    zstyle ':prezto:module:prompt' theme 'name'
+    zstyle ':zcontrol:module:prompt' theme 'name'

 Theming
 -------